Civil War II: Plot

-Ulysses Cain, a student at Ohio State University, is exposed to the Terrigen Mist, which turns him into an Inhuman.
+Ulysses Cain, a student at the Ohio State University, is exposed to the Terrigen Mist, which turns him into an Inhuman.
 When he emerges, Ulysses has a vision of a dystopian future.

 Weeks later, the Inhumans help the Avengers defeat an invading Celestial Destroyer.
 After Ulysses reveals to the Avengers that he foresaw the invasion, Iron Man protests the logic of stopping crimes before they occur and leaves in frustration.
 Three weeks later, War Machine is killed and She-Hulk is mortally wounded in battle with Thanos.
 When he learns that they used Ulysses' precognitive power to ambush Thanos, Iron Man vows to make sure that nobody uses it again.
 As She-Hulk goes into cardiac arrest, she tells Captain Marvel to fight for the future.

 Iron Man kidnaps Ulysses from New Attilan, home of the Inhumans.
 In response, the Inhumans attack Stark Tower, but are halted by the Avengers.
 To avoid further incident, they agree to confront Iron Man together at the secret facility where he has been running tests on Ulysses.
 During the confrontation, Ulysses has a vision of Hulk killing the Avengers.

 Later, Bruce Banner, Hulk's former alter ego, is approached by Captain Marvel at his laboratory outside Alpine, Utah.
 Captain Marvel asks Banner to step outside where the Avengers are waiting to confront him.
 During the confrontation, Hawkeye shoots Banner dead and is immediately arrested.

 At Hawkeye's trial, Hawkeye testifies that Banner approached him months earlier and asked that he kill him should Banner ever lose control.
 After Hawkeye is acquitted of all charges, Iron Man informs the other heroes of his test results: Ulysses' power is based on probability calculations, not absolute truth.
 Unpersuaded, Captain Marvel returns to the Triskelion, headquarters of the Ultimates, to continue her investigation of a suspected Hydra agent.
 There, Captain Marvel, the Ultimates, Alpha Flight, and Storm's X-Men are confronted by Iron Man, the Avengers, and Magneto's X-Men.
 Outnumbered, Captain Marvel calls in the Guardians of the Galaxy as back up as Iron Man's team is about to attack.